sheardd/mvinstallationreadme/installationreadme-client.md

       'root' user.
 Just leave this field empty and hit return.

    b) Enter `use wpe_<REPO>;`, replacing `<REPO>` with the name of your site's
       repository.
-If you want to double check the spelling of your site's database in the repository, enter `show databases;` to get a complete list.
+If you want to double check your site's database in the repository, enter `show databases;` to get a complete list.
 Remember that semi-colons on the end of commands are crucial in mysql, as is case-sensitivity.

    c) Enter `UPDATE wp_options SET option_value='<URL>' WHERE
       option_name='siteurl';`.
 Replace `<URL>` with the same URL you used in